christianThardy/christianThardy.github.io/tom-interpretability.md

 ### Specialization across heads

 Different heads specialize in distinct functions.
-Take layer 22 head 4—it’s a fantastic example of specialization in action and likely represents an induction head.
+Take layer 22 head 4—it’s a fantastic, likely example of specialization in action.
 This head does a few key things:

 **Composes and maintains perspectives:** It attends to tokens that represent an actors belief.
 [Check out this plot again.](https://github.com/user-attachments/assets/43905290-8648-435d-820a-9526d971fe0a) The sequence captures where John believes the cat will be located when he returns, and the heads query vectors attend to token keys that occur earlier in the sequence that match downstream patterns.